raialok/website/content/quotes.md

 - _"Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it."_ – Alan Kay

-- _"Programs must be written for people to read, and only incidentally for machines to execute."_ – Harold Abelson & Gerald Jay Sussman, _Structure and Interpreation of Computer Programs_
+- _"Programs must be written for people to read, and only incidentally for machines to execute."_ – Harold Abelson & Gerald Jay Sussman, _Structure and Interpretation of Computer Programs_

 - _"You gotta know when to hold ’em,\
   know when to fold ’em,\